femavibes/graze-post-remover/README.md

 1. **Connects to Ozone labeler** via WebSocket to receive label events in real-time
 2. **Filters for post labels** - Only processes labels applied to posts (AT-URIs), ignores account labels
 3. **Matches configured labels** - Checks if the label matches your removal configuration
-4. **Removes from Graze feeds** - Makes API calls to remove posts from specified feed IDs
+4. **Removes from Graze feeds** - Uses Graze's web interface endpoints to remove posts from specified feed IDs
 5. **Maintains cursor position** - Saves progress to avoid reprocessing old labels on restart

 ## Features